 Regardless of the strict jurisdiction around the financial and banking sector, they have begun to understand the importance of blockchain technology.
 Another factor is the prominence of the cryptocurrency in the present markets.
 The big players in the financial division have started conducting tests for finding out how blockchain can be applied for their business processes.

 Besides, many organizations are also investing heavily in such research and tests conducted by startups to create blockchain-based systems.
 With Blockchain entering the current market scenario, a ton of issues could be resolved while making the system increasingly simple, easy to use, secure, and effective.
+Digital transformation in finance industry is proving to be a successful business strategy.

 With this article, Brainvire tried to explore the various ways in which blockchain is useful in the financial industry to make transactions hassle-free and safer.
 While blockchain may have its pitfalls too, the technology is sure to disrupt the banking sector soon.